-To compute $Z_G(M)$, we must convert $M$ to a 2-morphism in the bicategory $\iiiCob$.
-However, for the moment, we can describe the effect of $Z_G$ on this square.
-First, applying $\fc{-}$ to (\ref{eq:2morphismcosp}), we get a diagram equivalent to the following double cospan of groupoids:
+To compute $Z_G(M)$, we should convert $M$ to a 2-morphism in the bicategory $\iiiCob$, then apply $Z_G$.
+However, consider first the effect of $\fc{-}$ on (\ref{eq:2morphismcosp}), giving (up to equivalence) the following double span of groupoids:

-The labelling here uses a presentation of $\fc{M}$ where connections are labelled by the holonomies around the two circles at the bottom, which is sufficient to describe them since this $M$ is homotopic to $Y$.
-In particular, notice that while $M$, and each copy of $Y$, all have equivalent groupoids of flat connections, the maps which join these are nontrivial.
-(In particular, the map $(m,1)$ from $M$ to the outside $Y$ reflects the fact that any flat connection on $M$ will restrict to have trivial holonomy around the right-hand top circle, since this is contractible in $M$.)

-Now, construing this as a 2-morphism in the bicategory $\iiiCob$, we can compose around the corners of the square, to get two spans from the upper left to lower right (from $\fc{S^1} \simeq G \wquot G$ to itself).
-Then $M$ becomes a cospan of cospan maps, forming a 2-morphism between the two cobordisms:

-as illustrated in Figure \ref{fig:2morbicat}.
-Here, $Y^{\dagger}$ is the adjoint of $Y$ as a cobordism, namely $Y$ with direction reversed.
-This step of the construction of $Z_G$ is slightly awkward since $\nCob$ is most generally a double bicategory, that is, a weak cubical 2-category, and $\iiV$ is most naturally a bicategory, that is, a weak globular 2-category.
-As mentioned in Section \ref{sec:ncob}, this bicategory is equivalent to the more commonly used form of $\nCob$.
-We have chosen this method of reconciling them rather than the alternate approach of making a cubical version of $\iiV$, simply because cubical $n$-categories are less familiar.

-The left-hand composite $S$ just amounts to the identity cobordism for $S^1$.
-So in particular, we can also regard this calculation as giving a cobordism from the identity to the pair of pants.
-Applying $\fc{-}$ gives a span of connection groupoids, all $G \wquot G$, with two identity maps.

-The right-hand cobordism is the composite $S' = Y^{\dagger} \circ Y$.
-The corresponding span of groupoids can be found by applying $\fc{-}$ directly (as we will do here), or by taking the weak pullback of the spans for the pants cobordisms.
-Applying $\fc(-)$, we note that the cobordism is a 1-torus with two punctures.
-Its fundamental groupoid is equivalent to the fundamental group $\pi_1(S') = F(x_1,x_2,x_3)$, the free group on three generators.
-Here, we take $x_1$ and $x_2$ to be homotopy class of paths around the two ``legs'', and $x_3$ to be the class of paths around the hole in the torus.
-A functor from this into $G$ is determined by the images of the generators, with gauge transformations acting by conjugation at one point.
-Thus, $\fc{S'} \simeq (G \times G \times G) \wquot G$
+The corresponding 2-morphism in $\Span(\Gpd)$, can be found either by applying $\fc{-}$ directly to the cospan of cospans obtained from (\ref{eq:2morphismcosp}) by composing around corners, or else by finding (\ref{eq:2morphismspan}), and composing here.
+These are equivalent since $\fc{-}$ is functorial.

-So finally we have the span of span maps:
+In either case, we have the span of span maps:

 where the maps are given by:

 and

 and